eigentaylor/eigentaylor.github.io/_posts/2026-04-01-condorcet-approval.md

 1. Allow ties in a voter's ranking, and truncation, for the sake of the voter
 2. Define a Condorcet winner purely based on the ballot data, and Condorcet efficiency based on electing a candidate who is a Condorcet winner (based on the ballot data) when one exists

-We saw in example \ref{ex:cycle} that a Condorcet winner does not always exist.
+We saw in example \ref{cycle} that a Condorcet winner does not always exist.
 But can they be forced to exist in every election if we just... make the system *better*?
 The answer may surprise you.

 ## Generalized Condorcet Methods